 Late on Your Property Tax Payments?
 Solutions to Your Tax Delinquency Problems

-Whether you’re a new homeowner, or you’ve owned your property for years, you’ve experiences property tax woes and struggles.
-Property taxes just so happen to be due right around the holidays, and are honestly far from convenient…especially if you aren’t prepared to pay for them.
+Whether you’re a new homeowner, or you’ve owned your property for years, you’ve experienced property tax woes and struggles.
+Property taxes just so happen to be due right around the holidays and are honestly far from convenient…especially if you aren’t prepared to pay for them.
 Property taxes in California range depending on the price of your home, but they can be hefty.
 Here’s the breakdown of how property tax is calculated:

-1% of the value of your home + voter approved bonds + fixed charge for special assessments (including mello-roos) = property taxes.
+1% of the value of your home + voter-approved bonds + fixed charge for special assessments (including Mello-roos) = property taxes.

 The median property tax amount in San Diego County is a whopping $3,144 (for a $402,000 valued home) every single year.
 Year after year, this can really stack up and become a thorn in your side.
 If you’ve found yourself falling behind on your property taxes, here’s some information about the delinquency process and your options.